What do you look for when shopping for a new TV cabinet?

 Our living rooms become neater, too.
 Having less appliances also means less remote controls all over the couch and coffee table.

-As a result, the TV cabinet today is more about style, and less about storage.
+As a result, the TV wall cabinet today is more about style, and less about storage.

 The living room is usually the room that sets the interior design style for the rest of the house.
 So, it’s important to have a stylish TV cabinet design to “anchor” the look of the room.